Venkatesh-99/pybioinfo-utils/README.md

 pfam2fasta(input_file, output_file)
 ```

+### `remove_gaps_in_aln.py`

+This Python script contains three functions.
+One to convert a given input FASTA file to a nested list format, another to remove columns with high gap frequency, and finally write the new
 ## Usage

 To use these functions, simply import them into your Python script or interactive session and provide the required input parameters.
 See individual function descriptions for usage examples.